So you want to see what Los Angeles photography is all about? You want to understand its style?

 Photographers like the controversial and brutal celebrity photographer Tyler Shields, and risking-taking, in your face, street photographer Shawn Nee.

 In here, you’ll find ten adventurous and brilliant photographers talking about their work and how they do Los Angeles photography.

 You’ll learn how to combine landscape techniques with portraiture with Amanda Friedman.

 Find out how to always find the best natural light with Tom M Johnson.
 And learn to create the Hollywood-size spectacle with Benjamin Von Wong.
 His is immensely valuable work.

 So Come and join us in this beautiful, dark mess.
-Learn what it takes to make it in LA.
+Learn what it takes to make it in Los Angeles Photography world!

 Tyler Shields: Blood.
 Guns.
 Women.
 Celebrities.

 Tyler Shields knows your darkest fantasies.
 Understands that your best work sometimes comes from working with the worst in you.
 His images are stark, revealing, and of course controversial.
 But they examples of what you can achieve if you got real with yourself.